kemdict/taigi-playground/README.md

 ## Todos

 - Import words from Kemdict sources
+  - This requires a way to go from written POJ/TL to the input form.
+KeSi doesn't have that, *we'll have to write this ourself*.
   - Specifically: Kautian (just take old version if you don't yet want to adapt to the new version)
   - Others: TaijitToaSutian is also pretty major
   - For Lomaji: take each lomaji entry, each taigi-kip entry is KIPUnicode -> KIPInputForm